Dilraba Dilmurat

-Life
+Early life and education

-Dilraba was born on June 3, 1992 in Urumqi, Xinjiang, China to an Uyghur family.
-Aside from Mandarin, she is fluent in Uyghur and English.
+Dilraba was born on June 3, 1992, in Urumqi, Xinjiang, China.
 In 2001, when she was nine years old, her father brought her to Xinjiang Art Middle School to take the entrance exam.
 At the time, she thought it was an interesting class.
 Later, when she got an offer from the school, she realized she would be going to a dance school for the next six years.

 In 2007, she graduated from the Xinjiang Arts Institute and became a member of the Xinjiang Song and Dance Troupe.
 In 2009, she studied at Northeast Normal University in Jilin for one year.
 During this time, she received third place at a local singing contest.
 In 2010, she enrolled in the performance department of Shanghai Theater Academy, majoring in drama, film and television.
 In the same year, she auditioned for director Lu Chuan’s new project The Last Supper.

 Career

-2013–2016: acting debut and rising popularity
+2013–2016: Acting debut and rising popularity

 In 2013, Dilraba made her acting debut in the television drama Anarhan, playing the lead role.
 The drama was nominated for Outstanding Television Series at the 30th Flying Apsaras Awards.
 In 2014, she signed with Jay Walk Studio and starred in the web series V Love, produced by the company.
 The same year, Dilraba gained recognition for her role as Fuqu in the hit fantasy drama Swords of Legends.

 In 2015, Dilraba starred in the romantic comedy Diamond Lover, winning acclaim for her role as a sassy pop-star.
 She won the Audience's Favorite Newcomer award at the 7th China TV Drama Awards for her performance.
 In 2016, Dilraba was cast in the leading role for the youth sports drama Hot Girl.
 She won the Outstanding New Actress award at 2016 ENAwards for her performance in the series.